Google Will Show What THEY Believe Are The Most Relevant Local Search Results

 Make sure that if you are doing it yourself, you have the right resources and know exactly what you are doing.
 Do your homework on best practices and what to stay away from.

-If you hire a company, like our Cary SEO firm, to do it for you, then make sure that they have experience and that their previous local SEO campaigns don’t just talk the talk, but really walk the walk, too.
+If you hire a company, like our Apex SEO agency, to do it for you, make sure they have experience and their previous local SEO campaigns don’t just talk the talk, but really walk the walk, too.

 Let us know what you think about the importance of local SEO for small businesses and how it can benefit your website in the comments below.